-AMCAS applications may be obtained from the Association of American Medical College

-Application Service, Suite 301, 1776 Massachusetts Ave., N.W., Washington, D.C.
+AMCAS applications may be obtained from the Association of American Medical College Application Service, Suite 301, 1776 Massachusetts Ave., N.W., Washington, D.C.
 20036, or from the Office of the Registrar at this school.
 The completed forms are returned directly to the AAMC by the applicant.
 Early application is advisable, but may not be initiated before June 15.
-The deadline for receipt of applications at Texas Tech University School of Medicine is October 31.
+The deadline for receipt of applications at Texas Tech University School of Medicine is November 1.

 Immediately upon receipt of the AMCAS application, a supplementary packet will be sent from the Admission Office of this school requesting additional information.
-The packet should be completed as soon as possible and returned to the Office of the Registrar, Texas Tech University School of Medicine, P.O.
-Box 4569, Lubbock, Texas 79409, along with an application fee of \$10.
+The packet should be completed as soon as possible and returned, along with an application fee of \$10, to the